Many people believe that God, as a loving God, should not allow bad things to happen to his children.

 4 – Be careful what we think.
 We must not listen to the negative thoughts we may encounter.
 We must put a stop to them immediately.
 Cast them out by saying something like “I am a child of God and in the name of my Lord Jesus Christ, I command you to shut up and leave me now”.
 Then replace those bad thoughts with good ones, like… “Thank you Lord for watching over me and working on my situation.
 I will wait in peace.”

-Being content shows us and others that we have faith in the Lord: that even when we are going through possibly the worst time in our lives, we can have faith that God will bring us through it.
+5 – Be contented as we wait!
+Important part!
+Being content shows us and others that we have faith in the Lord.
+That is to say, that even when we are going through possibly the worst time in our lives, we can have faith that God will bring us through it.

 However God does not want us to walk around, dragging our feet, telling absolutely everyone all of our problems and looking like the world is collapsing in on us.
 It may be doing just that, but when others see a Christian downtrodden, they immediately may think “hey, where is their God now?”

 6 – Praise the Lord for what he is about to do.
 Sing to him.
 Praise him.
 Thank him for working in our lives and for helping us to stay focused on Him, instead of on the problem.

 The Lord will use our hard times, to teach us important lessons.
-Sometimes our situations seem as though there will never be an end to the bad times.
+Sometimes our situations seem as though there will never be an end to them.
 The important thing to remember is that God is aware of what we are going through and it will be much easier if we learn to lean on him at all times.

-In difficult times we are to ask Him for help and for understanding and we are to pray that we can stand strong in all circumstances.
-Wearing the “Armour of God” everyday helps us to do just that.
+In difficult times we are to ask God our Father, for help and for understanding.
+And we are to pray that we can stand strong in all circumstances.
+Wearing the Armour of God Pray for the Armour of God everyday helps us to do just that.

-Important to note: Just because we are God’s children and have prayed, does not mean that our Heavenly Father will remove the burdens.
+Just because we are God’s children and have prayed, does not mean that our Heavenly Father will remove the burdens.
 It means that he will continue to stand right by us, (he will share our yoke) while we go through them.
 Having the faith and the support of God, will allow us to not to be weary but to have rest.

-He never leaves us alone.
-He is ever present and knows exactly what is happening and will give us the strength to get through it all, when we lean on him.
+7 – If and when the situation has been resolved we must give praise and thanks to the Lord!
+As he never leaves us alone.
+He is ever present and knows exactly what is happening.
+Furthermore, he will give us the strength to get through it all, when we lean on him.